dlion/stocazzo-node/README.md

 * http://dlion.it

 ## Thanks
-Thanks to [Alessio](https://github.com/dottorblaster) for wrote an epic [Stocazzo As A Service](https://github.com/dottorblaster/stocazzo)
+Thanks to [Alessio](https://github.com/dottorblaster) for writing an epic [Stocazzo As A Service](https://github.com/dottorblaster/stocazzo)

 ## LICENSE
 Srsly ?